MikroElektronika/mikrosdk_click_v2/clicks/touchpad3/README.md

 ### Application Task

-> This is an example that demonstrates the use of the TouchPad 3 click board.
-TouchPad 3 click board uses USB UART log to display X and Y coordinates of the touch, depending on the selected Touch ID.
+> This is an example that demonstrates the use of the TouchPad 3 Click board.
+TouchPad 3 Click board uses USB UART log to display X and Y coordinates of the touch, depending on the selected Touch ID.

 ```c